gpiperagkas/lec-anonymization-som/README.md

 For visualization purposes, multiple figures are exported for each trained SOM, with clustering of nodes, for intensity maps, heatmaps, U-matrices.

+The app can be tested using
+python src/main.py <option>
+where <option> to be replaced with "anonymization" or "som" for each functionality.

 Insights and parts of this code have been supported by LLMs.

 The source code is provided with an Apache License, version 2.0.